 I shouted to my husband to come to help me!
 I was currently wrangling a 20-pound Maine Coon cat.
 He ran to the rescue and got Finlay off of me, uncurling his claws from my chest.

 This didn’t help the fact that he still had massive amounts of poopy in his britches.
 Dan [my hub] came up with a great solution!
 We filled the bathtub up with warm sudsy water and put Finlay in the bathtub with the glass doors shut.
 Man, was he mad!
 However, from him jumping up and down frantically trying to escape, he successfully agitated all of the stinky poop from his backside.

 When Dan felt like he was all clean, he opened the shower doors and we all ran.
 And for this reason, I am VERY careful about what Finlay gets for treats.
 NO MORE DELI ROAST BEEF.

 Cat #2 – Omega

 Omega has been to the cat shows more than once as a Neuter (Premiere class).
-This means that he has seem some pretty detailed grooming days.
-Lucky for me, he was easy to bath and groom.
+This means that he has seen some pretty detailed grooming days.
+Lucky for me, he was easy to bathe and groom.
 I was even able to get in the bathtub with him and be his rubber ducky.

 Bathtime was a success.
 What about the running water test?